michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Celtic languages such as Irish and Welsh don't: most sentences in these languages are verb-first, so the order is verb-subject-object.
+    Celtic languages such as Irish and Welsh don’t: most sentences in these languages are verb-first, so the order is verb-subject-object.

     Some languages, notably Czech and to some extent also German, have a more or less *free word order* and sentences can come in many different arrangements including verb-first and object-first.